paweljarosz/squid/README.md

 Squid is heavily inspired by [Log](https://github.com/subsoap/log) and [Err](https://github.com/subsoap/err) by Subsoap and [Defold Log](https://github.com/Insality/defold-log) by Insality and uses and iterates over some of their solutions.
 Squid tries to be compatible with both APIs for easier replacements.

 If you like this module, you can show appreciation by supporting them.
-Insality is running [Github Sponsors](https://github.com/sponsors/insality), Ko-Fi, etc and [Subsoap is creating awesome games](https://www.subsoap.com/).
+Insality is running [Github Sponsors](https://github.com/sponsors/insality), Ko-Fi, etc and [Subsoap create awesome games](https://www.subsoap.com/).

-You can also support me here via [Github Sponsors text](https://github.com/sponsors/paweljarosz), [Ko-Fi](https://ko-fi.com/witchcrafter) or [Patreon](https://www.patreon.com/witchcrafter_rpg) ;)
+You can also support me here via [Github Sponsors text](https://github.com/sponsors/paweljarosz), [Ko-Fi](https://ko-fi.com/witchcrafter) or [Patreon](https://www.patreon.com/witchcrafter_rpg). ^^

 ## Changelog